 What are inlay and partial crowns/onlays?

 When treating large cavities caused by tooth decay, you may be wondering about the options available to restore your tooth structure and so your smile.
-At our clinic, our dentists offer inlays and partial crowns when tooth fillings no longer present the best remedy to replace the lost tooth substance.
+At our London dental clinic, our dentists offer inlays and partial crowns when tooth fillings no longer present the best remedy to replace the lost tooth substance.